 In the late 1940s when Dad surfed Malibu with his small band of friends who were lucky enough to have returned home from World War II (2), he told me he never went surfing in the winter.
 They did not have wetsuits then, so it was too cold to paddle out!
-Anyone who knew Dad would vouch for his hostility toward cold weather (or water).
-After he retired to Hawaii in the 80s, he would even ask for house slippers and sweatshirts for Christmas to stay warm.
+Anyone who knew Dad would vouch for his hostility toward cold water (or weather for that matter).
+After fleeing the cold winters of Newport Beach to move to Kona in the 1980s, he would even tell us the winters in Kona were getting cold.
+He would ask for house slippers and sweatshirts for Christmas to stay warm.

 Dad described standing on the beach at Malibu on a cold winter day, watching near-perfect waves rolling in without a single surfer in the water.
 That image has stuck with me.
 I fantasize about what it would have been like to paddle out in my toasty O’Neill wetsuit to have Malibu to myself back then.
 Just thinking about it gets me stoked.

-My fascination with this idea has been running wild in my mind.
-For years, I have contemplated what heaven will be like.
-When it’s all said and done with this life I have been given on earth, heaven is all that matters.
+My fascination with this idea has been running wild in my mind for years.
 In my zeal to envision what awaits me, a sketch came together of how my odyssey will go.
 It flowed naturally and feels right.
 In the words of Rebecca Ruter Springer (5),

 “I submit this imperfect sketch of a most perfect vision.”

-My Imperfect Sketch My time comes.
-The angels arrive to take me.
-Without thought, I float up and away from my physical body.
-I look down on my family as I assimilate a complete timeline of my life.
-Vivid images of home, family, friends, relatives, and so much more pass through me as I soak in the experiences they provided.
-Moving up and away faster than light, childhood memories I had forgotten come back as vividly as the day they happened.
-Each recollection is like a giant Kodachrome slideshow of my life.
-Tranquility envelops me as I see each slide in its perfect place.
+The angels arrive to bring me home.
+Without thought, I float up and away from my physical body, looking down on my family as I assimilate a complete timeline of my life on earth.
+Vivid images of home, family, friends, relatives, and so much more flow through me as I soak in the experiences they provided.
+Moving up and away faster than light can travel, childhood memories I had forgotten come back as vividly as the day they happened.
+Each recollection is like a giant Kodachrome slideshow.
+Tranquility envelops me as I see each moment in its perfect place.
 I am at peace and joyful.
 It is right with my soul.
 I am grateful for God’s hand in every part of it.

 My sense of time disappears as my faithful Grandma Oa appears before me.
 Oh my!
 She is so young and beautiful, with her smile beaming at me.
 I am delighted to see her younger than I knew her.

-“I have come to get you, Mike,” she says.
-“Everyone is so excited to see you!”
+“I am so glad to welcome you, Mike,” she says.
+“Everyone is very excited to see you!”

 I know why without asking.
 Grandma faithfully prayed for me for many years.
 Tears of joy come to my eyes as I hug her.
 It goes beyond words to let her know how miraculous it is to see her again.
 We tightly embrace, feeling the love of God between us.
 Words are exchanged without talking.
 It’s as if we know each other’s thoughts before we think them.
 Our communication is perfect.
 There is no misunderstanding.
 Everything is right.

-She leads me down a long path of the most beautiful grass I have ever seen–a brilliant shade of green that rivals the greens at Pebble Beach.
-It feels like velvet under my feet as we walk.
+She leads me down a long path of the most beautiful grass I have ever seen–a brilliant shade of green that rivals the fairways at Pebble Beach.
+It feels like velvet under my feet as we walk together.
 A wondrous variety of plants and flowers surround us, so bright and colorful that I want to stop and inspect each one.
 They are perfect and appear freshly-bloomed.
 Everything is pure and clean as if bathed in an afternoon shower.
-Tall, majestic trees tower above us with hanging branches like weeping willows laden with white flowers of every variety imaginable.
+Tall, majestic trees tower above us with hanging branches like weeping willows laden with flowers of every variety and color imaginable.
 Beyond the trees, I see orchards of ripe fruit-bearing trees with a translucent river meandering through.
 Waterfalls roar in the distance from lush mountains capped with white snow.
-I want to take a picture.
 Small birds in the trees are singing joyous songs of heaven’s praise.
 They drench me with their melodies from above like a mountain thunderstorm.
 It is breathtaking.
 The music embraces my soul as I behold an overwhelming feeling of harmony with nature (9).
-I have never been more alive in my life.
+I have never felt more alive in my life.

-The sky above is overflowing with brilliant new colors, brighter than a noonday sun.
-I see no sun; a golden radiance fills the sky, like the afterglow of a sunset in Hawaii, although more intense.
+The sky above is overflowing with brilliant colors, brighter than a noonday sun.
+Yet, I see no sun.
+A golden radiance fills the atmosphere like the afterglow of a brilliant sunset , although more intense.
 Grandma and I are not talking, yet our communication is complete.
 She knows what I am feeling.
 “It is well, Mike,” she reassures me.
 It is well.

 Our path opens onto a massive beach with sand like freshly fallen snow.
 I pause to contemplate how it could be.
 The sand is warm and sneaks between my toes to nuzzle and comfort me.
 The air is soft and balmy, giving me energy and vitality.
 A light breeze feathers my face.
 I want to lie down and soak all this in, as I would in my youth on a hot day at Big Corona State Beach, where I grew up.